 You can also offset your health insurance deductible or excess against tax.
 You can deduct health insurance premiums up to a maximum amount in your tax return – with or without a premium reduction.

-Your children’s health insurance premiums are also tax-deductible, provided they are also insured under your insurance policy.
+Your children’s health insurance contributions are also tax-deductible, provided they are also insured under your insurance policy.
 You can detail the expenses in your tax return.

 Contributions covered by OASI, DI or accident insurance are not tax-deductible.